JingMatrix/ChromeXt/README.md

 For `Edge` browser, these menus are moved to the page info menu, which locates at the left corner inside the URL input bar.

-For WebView based browsers, these menu items are presented in the context menu.
+For WebView based browsers and _Samsung Internet_, these menu items are presented in the context menu.

 ## Bonus

 Since WebView based browsers have no unified designs, the following first four features are not supported for them.
+(Unfortunately, they are neither supported for _Samsung Internet_.)

 ### Open in Chrome